adamhinton/CMDBuddy/README.md

 - **DragNDrop**: User can drag and drop Parameters to change their order
 - **Collapsible**: User can collapse individual Parameters for easier organization.
 - **Toolbar**: Each Parameter has a Toolbar with icons for collapse/uncollapse, DragnDrop and deletion.
+- **Editing**: The UI is the exact same in edit mode, just with pre-filled data.

 - **Relevant Files**
   - CommandCreationOrEditForm.tsx